janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  - Arduino Car Kit with 4 TT motors and wheels https://a.aliexpress.com/_ugpMKk
  - Servo Pan Tilt it depends on the weight of the camera:
- - Servo PT Pan/Tilt for 2 servo motors sg90 or mg90s 360º, in my case the sg90 sometimes it doesn't have enough strength to move up a Xiaofang Camera https://a.aliexpress.com/_vaiPQg
+ - Servo PT Pan/Tilt for 2 servo motors sg90 or mg90s 360º, in my case the sg90 sometimes it doesn't have enough strength to move up a Xiaofang Camera. https://a.aliexpress.com/_vaiPQg

 Or